 Countries whose domestic instability threatens to interfere with the output of the extraction and processing facilities are responsible for a notable share of mineral supply as well.
 Tantalum supply is shared between the DRC with 35%, Rwanda with 17% and Brazil with almost 16%.
 Since 2023, the EU has signed Memoranda of Understanding (MoU) with both the DRC and Rwanda for enhanced cooperation around raw materials.
-As Still, the two countries are institutionally unstable, increasing the chance that a supply chain disruption might occur.
+Still, the two countries are institutionally unstable, increasing the chance that a supply chain disruption might occur.

 Mexico and Peru are the top global producers of silver, with 24% and 14% of the global share, respectively.
 Silver is difficult to substitute as well as having a recycling input rate of only 4% in the EU.
-Silver is difficult to substitute as well as having a recycling input rate of only 4% in the EU.
 The two countries have positive relations with the Netherlands and the EU, but they have a high domestic instability risk.
 The EU has had a free trade agreement with Peru since 2013 and is the largest foreign investor in the country.
 The EU and Mexico concluded negotiations for a new trade agreement in 2020.
 Additionally, both Peru and Mexico are part of the 2023 EU-Latin America and the Caribbean Global Gateway Investment Agenda, which encompasses planned investments in the pillars of a just green transition, an inclusive digital transformation, human development and health resilience.
-Sill, in December 2022, protests and violent clashes killing over 60 people took place in Peru, as a consequence of President Castillo's self-coup attempt.
+Still, in December 2022, protests and violent clashes killing over 60 people took place in Peru, as a consequence of President Castillo's self-coup attempt.
 The protests primarily took place in the southern regions, which also host the mining sector, leading to disruptions of labour and transport.
 While Mexico's political stability improved significantly in the last two decades, economic slow-down and rise in organised crime threaten the progress.

 The EU is also import-dependent on countries with complex positions in global politics like the US and South Africa.
 The US is the main supplier of silicon, with 41% of production at extraction level.
 While China controls 76% of processing, this material is unlikely to be used in the semiconductor industry as its purity levels are not high enough.
-The US is also the made in China is more often used for solar panels in the energy industry.
+Rather, the silicon made in China is more often used for solar panels in the energy industry.
 The US is also the main producer of beryllium, both in the extraction and processing stages, with 67,3% and 50,2% global market share, respectively.
 While the relationship between the US and the Netherlands has always been very strong in political, economic and military terms, the US has been a volatile partner for Europe in the last decade.
 Its strategic shift from Europe to the Indo-Pacific and increasingly aggressive use of economic sanctions raise the likelihood of a potential disruption in supply.